ionic-team/ionic-portals/website/docs/for-web/portals-plugin.md

 ---
-title: Portal Web Plugin
+title: Portals Module
-sidebar_label: Portal Web Plugin
+sidebar_label: Portals Module
 ---

-The PortalsPlugin class is the main way to interface with a Portal instance.
+The `@ionic/portals` module is the main way to interface with a Portal instance.
 It has methods to easily pass messages back and forth to the native side via a publish/subscribe interface, and ways to pass data to a web view before it initializes.

 ## Types